keithmaher/MovieTime/README.md

 # MovieTime

-The first part of the assignment was to make a movie recommender like the one netflix.
+The first part of the assignment was to make a movie recommender like the from netflix and Amazon Prime.
-We had to read in from a .dad file then save that file as xml format.
+We had to read in from a .dat file then save that file in xml format on the program.
-We then had to save new data to that xml file.
+We then had to save new data to that xml file like adding new users and deleting.

 ## Getting Started